 Don't get caught up trying to ascertain gift dates for your donors.
-But, since I am asked "When is a gift a gift?" every year, here are some common answers and misconceptions:
+But, since I am asked "When is a gift a gift?" every year, here are some common answers, and misconceptions:

 The date of the check HAS NOTHING TO DO WITH REALITY.
 It's not a legal date for anything.
-I am afraid I disagree with the need to record this date in your CRM (although many software packages include this field).
-Entering this data is a waste of time, IMHO, and certainly cannot be used to represent the date of the gift, the date received, or the date processed.
-To save data input efforts and standardize gift processing, the only date I suggest you reflect for most gifts is when the donation was entered on your system - which is usually automatically inserted hence the phrase "processed date" recommendation I offer.
+Why some institutions find a need to record this date in their system is unclear (although many software packages include this field).
+Entering this date is a waste of time, IMHO, and certainly cannot be used to represent the date of gift, the date received, or the date processed.
+To save data input efforts, and to standardize gift processing, the only date I suggest you reflect for most gifts is the date the gift was entered on your system - which is usually automatically inserted - hence the phrase "processed date" recommendation I offer.

-The customary "legal" date of the gift for mailed contributions is the postmark date.
+The customary "legal" date of gift for mailed contributions is the date of postmark.
 This, however, is not true for metered mail.
-Nor does a postmark reflect the gift's legal date for other non-cash gifts like credit cards and stock donations.
+Nor does a postmark reflect the legal date of gift for some other, non-cash, forms of gifts like credit card and stock donations.
 For credit cards, regardless of when or how the donor tells you to debit their account, the legal gift date is the date the charge hits their account.
 For stock, things get a bit more complicated.
 If the donor mails it in, the gift date is the later of the two USPS (not metered) postmarks for the certificate and stock power.
 If DTCed, it's the date of DTC and NOT THE DATE THE DONOR TOLD THEIR BROKER TO TRANSFER THE GIFT.
-For the gift to be consummated, the stock MUST be registered in your name or under the control of you or your legal agent.
+For the gift to be consummated the stock MUST be registered in your name or in the control of you or your legal agent.

-For items sent via third parties, like FedEx and UPS, the gift date is the date you sign for or take into your possession, the package, not the date it was sent (a donor can recall items "mailed" this way until you have signed for it - thus the item is still in their control until control is yours).
+For items sent via third parties, like FedEx and UPS, the gift date is the date you sign for, or take into your possession, the package, not the date it was sent (a donor can recall items "mailed" this way until you have signed for it - thus the item is still in their control until control is yours).